Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

  The use of APIs allows programmes to communicate with one another, share information, and take advantage of the functions offered by the API provider.
 The architecture of the API will determine the specifics and protocols used for communication, such as REST (Representational State Transfer), SOAP (Simple Object Access Protocol), GraphQL, or others.

-# Data Extraction From API Through Code?
+# DATA EXTRACTION FROM API THROUGH CODE?

 You normally need to perform the following steps in order to extract data from an API using code: